-CSST: Who are the "natives" when we talk about nativism?
+CSST: Who are the "natives" when we talk about

-Kramer: In its narrowest, "natives" refer to the citizens of a nation and in this case the United States.
+Kramer: In its narrowest, "natives" refer to the citizens of a nation, and in this case, the United States.
 But nativists often make distinctions between "real" citizens and naturalized citizens, who are not seen as authentic or "fully" national members.
-Often the distinction here isn't just a legal one, but one based on physical appearance, language or
+Often the distinction here isn't just a legal one, but one based on physical appearance, language or religion.

-American nativists, for example, Catholic immigrants began on the have often argued that the American nation is white and Protestant and that only these groups should be allowed to naturalize.
+American nativists, for example, have often argued that the American nation is white and Protestant and that only these groups should be allowed to naturalize.
 The 1790 Naturalization Law only allowed white people to naturalize, and after the Civil War, when African-Americans were granted naturalization rights, Asians were explicitly kept out, despite protests at the time.
-There is also a long tradition of recent immigrants-especially ones of European descent-recasting themselves as American "natives" as they assimilate and trying to block entry to more recent waves of immigrants, often using the same disparaging stereotypes that were once applied to them, e.g. they don't work hard enough, they drive down wages, they use the US welfare system irresponsibly, and that their cultures will "overrun" American that the United States has a long most important nativist movements tradition of birthright citizenship, in US history involved the "Knowso anyone born on American soil, Nothing" movement in the midregardless of the parents' original homeland, becomes a US citizen.
-Irish-Catholic immigration; the late This legal tradition has led directly 19th century anti-Chinese moveto a more diverse citizenship, ment, which was particularly strong as the second generation of immigrants possesses full political and civil rights, although in many cases, the children of immigrants are still subjected to harassment and stigma.
-Birthright citizenship has been under attack by nativists in the United States on and off, but with particular intensity in the last 20 years.
+There is also a long tradition of recent immigrants-especially ones of European descent-recasting themselves as American "natives" as they assimilate and trying to block entry to more recent waves of immigrants, often using the same disparaging stereotypes that were once applied to them, e.g. they don't work hard enough, they drive down wages, they use the US welfare system irresponsibly, and that their cultures will "overrun" American

+Here it's important to recognize that the United States has a long tradition of birthright citizenship, so anyone born on American soil, regardless of the parents' original homeland, becomes a US citizen.
+This legal tradition has led directly to a more diverse citizenship, as the second generation of immigrants possesses full political and civil rights, although in many cases, the children of immigrants are still subjected to harassment and stigma.
+Birthright citizenship nas been under attack by nativists in the United States on and off, but with particular intensity in the last